JosephJvB/next-jaf/src/services/readme.md

 It's useful for me to be able to get plants from server side before page load

 It's also necessary to be able to update the sheet from frontend - yeah I could make an API request to my server first, but that seems overkill

-Also I really dislike the `import * as x` pattern, it makes autocomplete tougher